Reposted from Easy-Laser®

-The four measurement methods are 9-12-3, EasyTurn™, Multipoint and Continuous sweep.
-Here we describe them individually, so that you know when best to use them.
+The four measurement methods are 9-12-3, EasyTurn™, Multipoint, and Continuous sweep.
+Here we describe them individually so that you know when best to use them.

 Method 1: 9-12-3

 The clock method, or 9-12-3 as it is also known, is the origin of all shaft alignment.
-Anyone who knows how to use analogue dial indicators will recognize this method.
-A dial gauge is mounted on each shaft, and the measurement values taken at three different points, corresponding to the 9-12-3 positions on a clock, or the angles 0-90-180 of a circle.
+Anyone who knows how to use analog dial indicators will recognize this method.
+A dial gauge is mounted on each shaft, and the measurement values are taken at three different points, corresponding to the 9-12-3 positions on a clock, or the angles 0-90-180 of a circle.
 It is based on geometry (and trigonometry), more specifically circle mathematics.
 The mathematical assumption is that if we can measure the semicircle, we can then work out what the whole circle will look like, and consequently determine the center of the circle (rotational center) for both shafts.
 These centers can then be compared to each other and we can thus work out how well-aligned the machines are to each other.
-And with a laser-based measurement system, also obtain direct feedback from the adjustment of the machine in real time.
+And with a laser-based measurement system, also obtain direct feedback from the adjustment of the machine in real-time.

 When should this method be used?
-One answer is that this method can always be used when you are able to rotate the shafts freely, and there are no other physical obstructions preventing you measuring from the 9-12-3 positions.
-However, the restriction is that you must position the measurement devices at 9-12-3 as accurately as possible, and that the system does not use the built-in inclinometers to calculate the position (in other words, you must check this yourself).
+One answer is that this method can always be used when you are able to rotate the shafts freely, and there are no other physical obstructions preventing you from measuring from the 9-12-3 positions.
+However, the restriction is that you must position the measurement devices at 9-12-3 as accurately as possible and that the system does not use the built-in inclinometers to calculate the position (in other words, you must check this yourself).

-There is, however, one application when you must use the 9-12-3 method; during shaft alignment on-board sea faring vessels.
+There is, however, one application when you must use the 9-12-3 method; during shaft alignment on-board seafaring vessels.
 This is because the inclinometers would move in conjunction with the vessel’s movements on the waves, potentially corrupting the collected measurement values.
-We therefore recommend using the 9-12-3 method as the inclinometers are switched off.
+We, therefore, recommend using the 9-12-3 method as the inclinometers are switched off.